 Useful Classes We Don’t Teach in School

 I used to be a teacher.
 I taught in public, charter, and boarding schools all across the country.
 I’ve had pretty much every different type of teaching experience you could have.
-I’ve also read a ton of books ranging from the “drill the kids on standardized tests” line of thinking to the “never send your kid to school – teach them real life skills” line of thinking.
+I’ve also read a ton of books ranging from the “drill the kids on standardized tests” line of thinking (charter schools) to the “never send your kid to school – teach them real life skills” line of thinking.

-Currently, I believe that almost every single thing kids learn in school is a waste of time.
-Most classes have become glorified fact-memorizing contests that reward rote memorization.
-In the age of the internet and AI – memorization is useless.
+Most classes have become glorified fact-memorizing contests that reward rote memorization over anything else.
+Unfortunately, in the age of the internet and AI – memorization has become pretty much useless.
 Kids are memorizing dates from past wars in history, elements of the periodic table in chemistry, and formulas in Algebra 2 that will have no real-world application to their lives after high school.

 As anyone who was once a teacher knows, the most common question you get from students is “When am I ever gonna use this in real life??”
 Most teachers have some preprepared answer to this question, but the real is answer is … never.